Battle of Crete: Analysis

 The German Air Ministry was shocked by the number of transport aircraft lost in the battle, and Student, reflecting on the casualties suffered by the paratroopers, concluded after the war that Crete was the death of the airborne force.
 Hitler, believing airborne forces to be a weapon of surprise which had now lost that advantage, concluded that the days of the airborne corps were over and directed that paratroopers should be employed as ground-based troops in subsequent operations in the Soviet Union.

 The battle for Crete delayed Operation Barbarossa but not directly.
 The start date for Barbarossa (22 June 1941) had been set several weeks before the Crete operation was considered and the directive by Hitler for Operation Mercury made it plain that preparations for Merkur must not interfere with Barbarossa.
-However, units assigned to Merkur were intended for Barbarossa and were forced to redeploy to Poland and Romania by the end of May.
+Units assigned to Merkur were intended for Barbarossa and were forced to redeploy to Poland and Romania by the end of May.
 Movement of surviving units from Greece was not delayed.
 The transfer of Fliegerkorps VIII north, ready for Barbarossa, eased the Royal Navy evacuation of the defenders.
 The delay of Operation Barbarossa was exacerbated also by the late spring and floods in Poland.